AaltoSciComp/scicomp-docs/triton/tut/gpu.rst

    * Request a GPU with the Slurm option ``--gres=gpu:1`` (some clusters need ``-p gpu`` or similar)
-   * Do not use ``srun`` in your batch script, there's a bug that prevents job step's access to the GPU.
    * If you use Python, generally don't load your own CUDA module unless you know you need this.
 Instead, install what you need through anaconda.